learn-co-curriculum/what-is-a-queue/README.md

-# Day 3-4: Implement a Queue Class
+# Days 3-4: Implement a Queue Class

 **Fork and then clone me!**